-Primary productivity (PP) and nitrate-uptake new production (NP) were measured through deck incubationaboard ship by 270 addingition of NaH13CO3 and Na15NO3 into seawater, respectively, following the methods of Chen et al. (2008ab).
-Briefly, water samples were collected from the same six depths in the euphotic zoner as for nutrient analysis.
-The collected seawater was immediately-transferred immediately into two sets of three 2.3 liter transparent polycarbonate bottles (2.3 L), one set for primary production measurement and the other for new production measurement.
-Each set includedhad two light bottles and one dark 格式化: 字型色彩: 紫色 格式化: 字型色彩: 紫色 bottle.
-The bottles were covered with layers of neutral density screen to simulate irradiances at the sampling depths and incubated on deck under natural light in clear plastic-incubators circulated with flow-through surface seawater, starting at approximately 08:00-09:00 h and lasting for 3 h.
-After incubation, the concentrations of particulate organic carbon, particulate nitrogen, and the isotopic ratios of 13C : 12C and 15N : 14N were measured by an automatic carbon-nitrogen elemental analyser nitrogen and carbon analysis (ANCA) 20-20 mass spectrometer (Europa Scientific).
+Primary productivity (PP) and nitrate-uptake new production (NP) were measured through deck incubation by adding $NaH^{13}CO_3$ and $Na^{15}NO_3$ into seawater respectively, following the methods of Chen et al. (2008a).
+Briefly, water samples were

+- 250 collected from the same six depths in the euphotic zone.
+The collected seawater was transferred immediately into two sets of three transparent polycarbonate bottles (2.3 L), one set for primary production measurement and the other for new production measurement.
+Each set included two light bottles and one dark bottle.
+The bottles were covered with layers of neutral density screen to simulate irradiances at the sampling depths and incubated on deck under natural light in incubators circulated with flow-through surface seawater, starting at approximately 08:00-09:00 h and lasting for 3 h.
+After incubation, the concentrations - of particulate organic carbon, particulate nitrogen, and the isotopic ratios of ${}^{13}C : {}^{12}C$ and ${}^{15}N : {}^{14}N$ were measured by an automatic 255 carbon-nitrogen elemental analyser (ANCA) 20-20 mass spectrometer (Europa Scientific).
 Details of calculation for PP and NP can be referred to Chen et al. (2008a).
-For the calculation of nitrate uptake new production, nitrogen was converted to carbon assuming the molar Redfield C:N ratio of 6.6 (Dugdale et al. 1989).
-The depth integrated production was calculated by trapezoidal integration through the euphotic zone.